duffyevan/NTB_Solution1/README.md

 If python is not already installed, please follow these instructions:

 The program is written for python 3, specifically 3.5 and above.
 1. Go To [The Python Install Page](https://www.python.org/downloads/) and chose the most recent version of python3 (currently 3.7)
 2. Run the installer that is downloaded, and follow the steps for a default installation (if asked, make sure you add python to PATH and associate .py files with the python launcher, these should be done by default)
     1. If prompted, make sure you chose to install `pip` as well.
 3. Open up CMD and make sure python is in the path by running python (or python3 if that doesn't work).
 If a prompt comes up, then python is installed correctly.
 Type `exit()` to close python.

 ### Installing Required Python Packages
-1. In the command window, naviage to the `NTB-WPZ-Automation` folder that came out of the zip file and then navigate to the `Setup` folder.
+1. In the command window, navigate to the `NTB-WPZ-Automation` folder that came out of the zip file and then navigate to the `Setup` folder.
 2. Run the command `python -m pip -r requirements.txt` to install the required packages.
     1. You may need to have admin privileges to run this command.
 If so, reopen CMD in administrator mode

 ### Installing LinkManager
 1. Grab the latest version of LinkManager at the [B&R Automation Download Page](https://www.br-automation.com/en/downloads/#categories=Software/Remote+Maintenance/LinkManager)
 2. Run the installer as an administrator and let it go through the default installation.
 3. Once installed, there should be a LinkManager shortcut in the Start Menu or on the Desktop.
 Give it a try to make sure it starts up.
     1. LinkManager runs in the app tray in the bottom right of the screen in Windows.
 Once it has fully loaded it will open an internet browser page with a console.

 ### Getting a Certificate For LinkManager
 1. The Certificate must be obtained from someone at NTB who owns the license.
 Currently (27/9/2018) that person is Rupert Fritz.
 2. Once the certificate is obtained, open the console of LinkManager and upload the cert file using the interface, then enter the password linked to the certificate.

 ### Configuring The Program
 Before running the program, you must first configure the settings.
 In the User directory, open up `collection.conf`.